develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 ## Lists vs hashes

-Now, time to compile this article into something practical and
-have a look at how lists are being accessed very commonly in almost any software and how some hard-rooted coding habits can be dealing devastating blows to code perfomance!
+Now, time to compile this article into something practical and have a look at how lists are being accessed very commonly in almost any software and how some tightly-sitting coding habits can be dealing devastating blows to code perfomance!

 I'll use Ruby language for example, but this principle applies to every other modern programming language,